13 Best Ways to Kill Cockroaches (And What Doesn’t)

 Cockroach Gel: Advion Gel Bait

 The Advion Gel Bait is an effective bait for those cracks and crevices where cockroaches get in the home.
 The gel works on various species including the American, German and Brown-Banded cockroaches, luring them with a high-performing bait matrix and poisoning them with Indoxacarb.
-Use this bait around the foundation of your home to get rid of cockroaches.
+Use this bait around the foundation of your home or this lavender water TikTok hack to get rid of cockroaches.